HotaruCMS/HotaruCMS/content/plugins/submit/readme.txt

 ---------
 Version 0.2

+2009-08-02: Filters posts by user when clicking a username in a post.
 2009-08-01: Updated the Post class to convert original urls into domains and add them to the db.
 2009-08-01: Made an upgrade function to add a post_domain field to the posts table.